DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>It&#x27;s a Deftones record, and I say that with love.
-If you have any familiarity with Deftones, you already have an idea of what you&#x27;re getting into. &lt;em&gt;Private Music&lt;/em&gt; doesn&#x27;t depart from the sound the band has had since the 90s, and that&#x27;s alright.
+If you have any familiarity with Deftones, you already have an idea of what you&#x27;re getting into. *Private Music* doesn&#x27;t depart from the sound the band has had since the 90s, and that&#x27;s alright.
 Like what I said about this year&#x27;s Big Thief album, you don&#x27;t need to completely reinvent the wheel to make a good release, it just has to be a distinct, impactful addition to your discography. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=D1zErtM1r2c" class="listen-link" target="_blank">Listen</a>